-Here is another Shirakiku product that I got to try.
+Here is another Shirakiku product, the Shirakiku Matcha Chocolate Candy.
 It’s one of my favorites.
 I absolutely loved these matcha “M&M’s”!

 I found these at Mitsuwa Marketplace in Chicago and I’m glad I got them.
 I can’t believe I almost passed these up!